welchbj/ctf/docs/web.md

 ### Amazon Web Services

-In terms of legitimate interaction with different AWS products, the [`awscli` package](https://github.com/aws/aws-cli) is king.
+For legitimate interaction with different AWS products, the [`awscli` package](https://github.com/aws/aws-cli) is king.

 [Rhino Security Labs](https://rhinosecuritylabs.com/) publishes the best content and writes the best tools for AWS security assessments.
 Their tool [`pacu`](https://github.com/RhinoSecurityLabs/pacu) automates a lot of attacks.